-The REIT has incurred both unsecured debt and mortgage debt by obtaining loans (including the Acquisition Facility) secured by some or all of the Properties.
+The REIT has incurred both unsecured debt and mortgage debt by obtaining loans (including the Acquisition Facility and the Credit Facilities) secured by some or all of the Properties.
 In addition, the REIT may borrow funds if necessary to make distributions to Unitholders.